kamsalisbury/kamsalisbury.github.io/_posts/2023-07-08-sshd-publickey.md

 layout: post
 lang: en
 title: How To Detect Ssh Public Key Attempts
-description: Public Key Authenitcation Indicators
+description: Public Key Authentication Indicators
 categories: Cybersecurity Ssh
-image: image-link #this appears on share cards in social media
+#image: image-link #this appears on share cards in social media
 ---

 It is universally accepted that configuring sshd to require publickey authentication, is more secure than a password alone.